reflectoring/reflectoring.github.io/content/blog/2021/2021-05-07-securing-data-on-aws.md

 date: 2021-05-07T05:00:00
 modified: 2021-05-07T05:00:00
 authors: [artur]
-excerpt: "We need to protect our data in the cloud from unauthorized access and tampering.
+description: "We need to protect our data in the cloud from unauthorized access and tampering.
 In this article, we discuss how to encrypt data on storage in AWS Cloud"
 image: images/stock/0101-keylock-1200x628-branded.jpg
 url: securing-data-on-aws
 widgets: ["gyhdoca-ad", "stratospheric-ad"]